 Additional appropriate fire extinguishers should be proved to cover perceived ‘Higher Risk’ areas such as kitchens and plant rooms.

-Water is suitable for use only on ‘Class A’ risks and is not suitable for direct use on fires involving any live electrical source.
-Foam spray extinguishers are suitable for fires involving ‘Class A and B’ risks.
+Water is suitable for use only on ‘Class A’ risks and is not suitable for direct use on fires involving any electrical source.
+Foam spray fire extinguishers are suitable for fires involving ‘Class A and B’ risks.
 ‘Class B’ risks are fires involving flammable liquids.
 In addition, foam spray is safe for accidental discharge onto fires involving live electrical equipment.

 Dry powder fire extinguishers are described as multi-purpose and are safe for use on ‘Class A, Class B and Class C’ risks.
 ‘Class C’ risks are fires involving flammable gases.
 Dry powder is safe for direct discharge onto fires involving live electrical equipment.
 The discharge of a powder extinguisher within buildings can cause a sudden reduction of visibility and can also impair breathing, which could temporarily jeopardize escape, rescue or other emergency action.
 For this reason, powder extinguishers should generally not be specified for use indoors, unless mitigated by a health and safety risk assessment.

 Additional specialist Dry Powder extinguishers are available for metal fires including Magnesium, Sodium, Aluminium and Lithium.

 CO2 is a clean fire extinguishant and carries a ‘Class B’ rating.
 CO2 is ideal for the protection of sophisticated electrical equipment such as computers, machinery, electrical plant etc. CO2 fire extinguishers do not leave any residue following discharge.
 CO2 is discharged at a very low temperature and when considering suitability you should consider the risk and consequence of thermal shock to any sensitive equipment.